 Examine how warfare has influenced the development of civilization and culture in Southern New Hampshire University's online Bachelor of Arts in History degree program with a concentration in military history.

-Beginning with the Civil War and its Reconstruction period, you’ll learn how warfare evolved during the industrial era of World War I, followed by further military advances during World War II.
-The military history degree online explores events leading up to each of these wars, as well as the social, economic and political effects of their aftermath.
+The online military history degree explores events leading up to each of these wars, as well as the social, economic and political effects of their aftermath.